Electric-Coin-Company/kotlin-bip39/docs/CONTRIBUTING.md

 ## Getting Started
 Our backlog has many items [tagged with "good first issue"](https://github.com/zcash/kotlin-bip39/labels/good%20first%20issue).
 If you'd like to pick one of these up, please fork the repo and make a pull request for us to review.

-Our [Architecture.md](Architecture.md) documentation is a good reference get oriented on the structure of the codebase.

 ## Developer's Certificate of Origin

 All contributions _will_ be licensed under the MIT license.